sqm-autorate/sqm-autorate/README.md

-# CAKE with Adaptive Bandwidth - "autorate"
+# CAKE with Adaptive Bandwidth - "sqm-autorate"

-## About autorate
+## About sqm-autorate
-**autorate** is a program that automatically adapts the CAKE Smart Queue Management (SQM) bandwidth settings by measuring traffic load and RTT times.
+**sqm-autorate** is a program that automatically adapts the CAKE Smart Queue Management (SQM) bandwidth settings by measuring traffic load and RTT times.
 This is designed for variable bandwidth connections such as LTE,